-I recently fell in love with making desserts sous vide.
+It's so easy to fall in love with making desserts with the sous vide technique.
 There are so many benefits: Perfect results every time.
 Fewer steps.
 Individual portions.
-Longer lasting sealed up in their little containers.
+Longer lasting sealed up in their jars.
 With traditional cheesecake, overbaking is a problem, as is cracking and gooey crusts; none of those problems with sous vide.

 Great for a Party, Fun for a Date Night

 Especially these days, sharing a whole cake isn't a good option.
-Individual desserts come in handy.
+Individual desserts come in handy and are super fun.
 Plus, you won't want to share yours.
+Start the steak night date night with some sous vide filet mignon.

 Cheesecake loves that crust in every bite to balance the flavors and texture.
 But with the crust at the bottom, that doesn't always happen.
 A crumble on top helps mix it into every bite.
 Add as little or as much as you want.